Camargue horse: Characteristics

-Camargue horses are always gray.
+Camargue horses are always grey.
 This means that they have black skin underlying a white hair coat as adult horses.
 They are born with a hair coat that is black or dark brown in colour, but as they grow to adulthood, their hair coat becomes ever more intermingled with white hairs until it is completely white.
 They are small horses, generally standing 135–150 cm at the withers, and weighing 350 to 500 kg.
 Despite their small size, they have the strength to carry grown adults.
 Considered rugged and intelligent, they have a short neck, deep chest, compact body, well-jointed, strong limbs and a full mane and tail.